frctl/fractal/docs/engines/overview.md

 ## Overview

-By default.
-Fractal uses a vanilla install of [Handlebars](http://handlebars.js) as a template language for both components and documentation pages.
+By default, Fractal uses a vanilla install of [Handlebars](http://handlebars.js) as a template language for both components and documentation pages.
 However, it's straightforward to either customise the Handlebars instance (i.e. by adding helpers etc) or to install and use a completely different template engine.

 > It's worth noting that the capabilities of your components is mostly determined by your choice of templating language, rather than by Fractal itself.
 If you choose a language that has no support for including partials, for instance, Fractal will not 'add' that capability in.